 DURRELL, Lawrence [1912-1990].

-Scope: Books and periodicals by, about or associated with the novelist and poet Lawrence Durrell.
-Donated by Alan G Thomas.
+Scope: 156 books and periodicals by, about or associated with the novelist and poet Lawrence Durrell.
+Assembled and donated by Alan G Thomas, Durrell scholar and editor.

 Reference: The Durrell Collection pages on the British Library Website.